 How much do other 6-month braces cost?

 The six-month smile cost for most brands is between $1,000 and $3,000.
-That's because most brands that have such a short treatment time are at-home brands that can cut costs because there are no regular in-office visits with a dentist or orthodontist.
+Most brands that have such a short treatment time are at-home brands that have no regular in-office visits with an orthodontist.

 Does Six Month Smiles really work?

 Six Month Smiles can treat people with mild to complex cases of malocclusion.
-People with mild cases may be able to opt for their invisible aligner treatment.
 Those with more complex teeth straightening needs will most likely have to go with the clear braces option.